Ilurusheshasai/Ilurusheshasai/README.md

  Good hands-on experience in Linux, HTML, and Python.

  **My interests**
- Would like to work onArtificial intelligence
+ Would like to work on artificial intelligence
- Become a master in Python programming and participate in coding competitions Chill, Play games, live life.
+ Become a expert in Python programming and participate in coding competitions Chill, Play games, live life.